 You can call the Hermelin Brain Tumor Center anytime at (313) 916-2723.

-At our center, every effort is made to select the most aggressive therapy with minimal side effects, so you can achieve the highest quality of life with brain cancer.
+At our center, every effort is made to pursue aggressive therapy while minimizing side effects, so you can achieve the highest quality of life with brain cancer.
 We offer a comprehensive, multidisciplinary approach with superior access and convenience.
 Our program includes:

 As you prepare for your first appointment, you may want to consider discussing these topics with your doctor:

 Unfortunately, most gliomas come back at some point .
-At Henry Ford Hospital, we take a personalized approach to treating your brain tumor.
-Each patient exhibits different symptoms based on the location of the brain tumor, as well as its size and type.
-Each person also reacts differently to chemotherapy and radiation.
-It is important to keep in touch with your nurses and doctors if you start to act or feel different, and have symptoms such as:
+At Henry Ford, we take a personalized approach to treating the tumor in your brain.
+Each person experiences different symptoms based on the location of the brain tumor, as well as its size and type.
+Each person also reacts differently to treatments such as chemotherapy and radiation therapy.